Deadliest year for Rohingya at sea in years as 180 presumed drowned | Law-Order

 "In 2017, my family came to Bangladesh to save their lives," Rahman said.
 "But they are now all gone ...
 I'm totally devastated...
 We Rohingya are left to die ... on the land, at sea.
 Everywhere."
 Bangladesh has in the past arrested people smugglers.
 The densely populated country has also asked the international community to help ease the load of hosting so many refugees.

-Chris Lewa, director of the Arakan Project that works to support the Rohingya, told Reuters that a boat that drifted for weeks after leaving Bangladesh carrying an estimated 160-190 passengers had landed in Indonesia's Aceh province on Monday evening.
+Chris Lewa, director of the Arakan Project that works to support the Rohingya, told Reuters that a boat that drifted for weeks after leaving Bangladesh carrying nearly 200 had landed in Indonesia's Aceh province on Monday evening.
 Earlier this month, she said many people from the same boat may have died of hunger or thirst.

 Some 57 other Rohingya reached Aceh on Sunday after nearly a month adrift.
 Two other boats carrying a total of 230 Rohingya landed on the shores of Aceh last month, while this month, Sri Lanka's navy rescued 104 Rohingya.
 "Life in the camp is full of uncertainties, there is no hope that they can go back home soon," said Mohammed Imran, a former Rohingya community leader who has returned to Bangladesh from Malaysia.